 Stage 5: Review and Embed

 Full certification is granted after a delegate completes their online examination.
 The exam is administered several weeks after the conclusion of the training to those delegates who have successfully achieved training certification.
-The passage of time between delivery and administration of the examination is important in affording delegates time to properly assimilate the learning, utilise the toolsets and try out the strategies in their commercial and other negotiations.
+The passage of time between delivery and administration of the examination is important in affording delegates time to properly assimilate the learning, utilize the toolsets and try out the strategies in their commercial and other negotiations.
 Should a delegate fail their exam, they will be given the opportunity to be interviewed by a senior consultant and be coached on the questions they got wrong.
 This interview will include a Socratic or verbal examination.
 Coaching can be provided prior to the exam to any delegates who require assistance.
-You can elect to have a detailed measure of progress and gauge opinion using our Negotiation Diagnostic Profile™ at any date following the training.
+You can elect to have a detailed measure of progress and gage opinion using our Negotiation Diagnostic Profile™ at any date following the training.
 A follow-up training can be arranged to either cover further modules or to tackle further complex case studies.
 Case studies allow you to more objectively assess the real progress of delegates following the initial training.
-Case studies also provide delegates with the opportunity to achieve more practice in experimenting with the skills, strategies, tools and processes, where experiments and mistakes won't negatively impact on your commercial negotiations and reputation.
-Consultant's time can be reserved to provide either individual coaching or mentoring, and to assist in closing large or strategic deals.
+Case studies also provide delegates with the opportunity to achieve more practice in experimenting with the skills, strategies, tools and processes, where experiments and mistakes won’t negatively impact on your commercial negotiations and reputation.
+Consultant’s time can be reserved to provide either individual coaching or mentoring, and to assist in closing large or strategic deals.